On the local cartesian closure of exact completions: Preliminaries

-\catpt always has weak finite limits.
-Intuitively, a weak limit is like a limit but without uniqueness of the universal arrow.
+Weak limits are defined as usual limits but without requiring uniqueness of the induced arrow.
 More precisely, an object is weakly terminal if every object has an arrow into it, and a \emph{weak limit} of a diagram $ D $ is a cone over $ D $ which is weakly terminal among cones over $ D $.
-For simplicity, we will still speak of the universal property of a weak limit, although it should be called weakly universal property.
+For example, a weak product of $ X $ and $ Y $ is a span $ X \toop W \to Y $ such that, for any span $ X \toop Z \to Y $, there is a (not necessarily unique) arrow $ Z \to W $ making the two triangles commute.
+A weak limit is a limit \iff its projections are jointly monic.
+Below we list some examples of weak limits.